 At the outset, you might wonder why you even need another bank account.
 One of the most important things you can do if you’re a freelancer or gig worker is to open a separate business bank account.
-The money you earn from your freelancing or gig work should then go directly into this account, rather than getting intermingled with your personal bank accounts.
+The money you earn from your freelancing or gig work should go directly into this account, rather than getting intermingled with your personal bank accounts.

 What Is Lili Bank?

 Lili advertises itself as a free, digital bank account built for freelancers.
 Beyond freelancers, Lili is also good for gig workers, independent contractors, side hustlers, and solopreneurs.

 Lili is a digital bank, which means you do all of your banking via their mobile app.
 They have a partnership with Choice Financial Group, so your funds are stored with them and are FDIC insured for up to $250,000.
 That means you can rest easy knowing the money in your Lili account is safe and secure.

 The most important thing about Lili is that it’s a 100% free bank account with no monthly fees and no minimum balance requirement.
 Lili also has no overdraft fees, and interestingly enough, no foreign transaction fees either.
 ATM withdrawals are free if you use a partner ATM (there are over 38,000 partner ATMs in the US, so you shouldn’t have trouble finding an ATM if you need it).